 A service-oriented architectural style becomes important when the services are complex, fine-grained, and encompass small but crucial functionalities.
 It has lightweight protocols that suit long-running applications requiring management and resource utilization.
 Microservices ensure that the application remains scalable, error-free, and easy to maintain.

 However, when you are working with so many small services combined together, it becomes crucial for each service to locate and communicate with one another to get a job done.
-This is where service discovery comes into play.
+This is where service discovery in microservices comes into play.